AlaudaDevops/toolbox/pr-cli/README.md

 ```

 > 📘 **Need More Details?** For complete command syntax, configuration options, and troubleshooting, see the **[CLI Reference](docs/usage.md)**.
 For Pipeline integration, see **[Pipeline Integration](pipeline/README.md)**.

+### Checkbox Issue Command

+Use `/checkbox-issue` to toggle unchecked boxes inside a standalone issue.
+You can pass an explicit issue number or rely on the default search for the open `Dependency Dashboard` created by `alaudaa-renovate`.
+Optional `--title` and `--author` flags customize the search criteria, for example `/checkbox-issue --title "Security Dashboard" --author team-bot`.

 ### Built-in Commands